 The UPSC released the final results of the 2018-19 civil services exam.
 A total of 759 candidates were recommended to the services this time.
-The list of successful candidates includes 36 physically challenged candidates as well (comprising of 12 visually challenged, 11 orthopedically handicapped, 11 hearing impaired and 2 with multiple disabilities).
+The list of successful candidates include 36 physically challenged candidates as well (comprising of 12 visually challenged, 11 orthopedically handicapped, 11 hearing impaired and 2 with multiple disabilities).

 The All-India rank 1 has been secured by Kanishak Kataria, an engineering graduate from IIT Bombay.
 The topper among women candidates is Srushti Jayant Deshmukh, who has also secured the overall fifth rank.
 Kataria is a B.Tech holder in Computer Science and Engineering and had taken Mathematics as his optional in the UPSC mains exam.
 He belongs to the SC category.
 Deshmukh is a chemical engineering graduate from Bhopal.